Flawless Physio Logo

 Strengthening and mobility exercises are beneficial to optimise the mechanics of the foot and ankle, reducing the force being placed through the forefoot alongside anti-inflammatories.

 If conservative treatment is unsuccessful, then operative treatment is appropriate.
-There are numerous types of surgical options, such as arthroscopy or debridement, but these decisions should be discussed with your Foot and Ankle Orthopaedic consultant.
+There are numerous surgical options, such as arthroscopy or debridement, but these decisions should be discussed with your Foot and Ankle Orthopaedic consultant.

 How long does Freiberg’s Disease take to heal?